 Two weeks later he killed a tourist who refused him his wallet.
 Two weeks after that he was caught and later tried and convicted for murder and armed robbery.
 I will never know why he killed the man and not me.
 What I do understand is that in the time it would have taken to retrieve a gun from my purse, he would have shot me.
 This was the catalyst for the slow and painful process of opening my heart and then changing my mind regarding gun ownership and gun control.

 I suffer no illusions about using guns.
-My early life was wild and chaotic, filled with mean and nasty characters much like the ones found in any of Flannery O’Connor’s gothic depictions of the antebellum South.
+My early life was wild and chaotic, filled with mean and nasty characters much like the ones found in any of Flannery O’Connor’s gothic depictions of the remnants of the antebellum South.
 As a Gulf Coast Navy brat born to poor circumstances, guns were the norm.
 The maintenance of the big anti-aircraft guns mounted on the aircraft carriers used in WWII was my father’s responsibility.
 Along with the 1950s babysitter, the television set, those images shape shifted my baby boomer imagination.
 My first heroes were President Eisenhower, the Lone Ranger, and Roy Rogers - the good guys with guns.
 Mounted firmly on my stick pony firing my toy guns, I passed days of creative play fighting the Russians and other bad guys.

 On my first hunting trip, we came across a mama raccoon and her babies hanging out on a limb.
 Encouraged by the taunts of my teenage friends, I took aim and fired again and again and again.
 Eight times.
 Suddenly, I could hear the high-pitched squeal of a not quite dead rabbit as my grandfather slid a knife beneath its skin.
 This Silence of the Bunnies memory mixed with my slaughter made death real and tangible leaving a metal taste in my mouth.
 I never hunted again.